SeemaNassar/Travel-App/readme.md

 ## Note for API Keys:
 - The app uses three API keys: **Weatherbit API key**, **Pixabay API key**, and **GeoNames username**.
 - The API keys used in **server.js** are stored in the **.env** file.
-- To update API keys in **app.js**, you must open the file and change the keys directly.
 - To update API keys in **server.js**, modify them in the **.env** file.

 ## Installation and Running the Project: